Time for Your Input on U.S. Offshore Oil Drilling Plan

 Again, please feel free to copy and paste any parts of my comment to yours.
 If you live in another coastal area that will be threatened by oil drilling, I would encourage you to look up your state’s laws and quote them with your comment and discuss the environmental and economic damage that would occur should there be a spill from one of the oil platforms.

 Again, this is not a political issue, it is an environmental issue.
-Regardless of your political leanings, our coastline habitats may be severely damaged from an oil spill.
+Regardless of your political leanings, our coastline habitats may be severely damaged by an oil spill.

 I hope you will take the time to comment.